LowLevelEnthusiast/fake-keyboard-sound/README.md

 shift.wav
 ```

-When a dedicated sample for a key is unavailable, the program selects a fallback sound from the loaded sound pack.
+When a dedicated sample for a key is unavailable, the program automatically selects a fallback sound from the loaded sound pack.

 ## Project Structure